(Originally posted in Resumé – Swedish text)

 Today, Facebook’s made a lot of money by providing room for and even pushing hate and division.
 Facebook employees have long understood that their company undermines objective views, in America and across the globe.
 Facebook’s hypocrisies, and its hunger for market domination, are not a secret, nor is the company’s algorithmic amplification of negative narratives.

-It’s easy to see why this creates a critical need for society overall to be able to prove and preserve what’s genuine and true, and looking at the current circumstances, it’s all our responsibilities to safeguard facts.
-It starts with media, but it’s everyone’s responsibility to care about the integrity of all types of communications.
+It’s easy to see why alternate realities creates a critical need for society to be able to prove and preserve what’s genuine and true.
+Looking at current circumstances, it’s all our responsibilities to safeguard facts.
+It starts with media, but I’d argue that its everyone’s responsibility to care about the integrity most types of communications.

 About the author: Patrik Slettman is the CEO and founder of True Original Documents, a company that helps organizations automatically generate and issue blockchain-secured documents, such as certificates, diplomas, licenses and certificates.